emangalloway/FinancialTracker/README.md

 # Project Title

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+This project allows user to see transactions, create payments, and deposits.
+It also has a feature to where the user can search transactions and filter search to receive certain transactions.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+- As a user, I want to be able to add a deposit, so that I can use funds to make payments.
+- As a user, I want to be able to add a payment, so that I can make purchases.
+- As a user, I want to be able to view my account statement, so I can keep track of funds.
+- As a user, I want to be able to search my account using date, so I can see when funds were added or taken from my account.

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to be able to search my account using description, so that I can see what was the transaction for.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to be able to search through transactions using vendor, so that I can see who gave or received funds to my account.
+- As a user, I want to be able to search through transactions using amount, so that I can see how much money was added or withdrawn from my account.

 ## Setup

-Instructions on how to set up and run the project using IntelliJ IDEA.
+To run this console Application click the green play button that is next to main class

 ### Prerequisites